There’s more to the modest duffle bag than you may think.

 Why Duffle Backpacks?

-That all said, if you understand the risks, and are still dying to have a Hybrid Duffle because you hate backpacks, but walk enough you would appreciate a backpack style of carry every once and a while, we’ll walk you through what you should look for:
+That all said, if you understand the risks and are still dying to have a Hybrid Duffle because you hate backpacks, but walk enough you would appreciate a backpack style of carry every once in a while, we’ll walk you through what you should look for.

 How to Pick the Perfect Hybrid Duffle: